top of page

 Sniper rifles

 This category of weapons was the most narrow one.
-The reasons for it is the abandonment of sniping by the Soviet Army after the Second World War.
+The reason for it is the abandonment of sniping by the Soviet Army after the Second World War.
 It was believed, that Snipers will have limited to no use in the next big conflict, as all the armies were getting increasingly mechanized and the firepower was increasing at yet unknown scale.
-As usual, these predictions did not turn out to be true and SVD sniper rifle was widely used during the Soviet-Afghan war.
+As usual, these predictions did not turn out to be true and the SVD sniper rifle was widely used during the Soviet-Afghan war.

 Assault rifles